CBIIT/ccdi-data-federation-rest/graphql-to-rest-design.md

 ##  Components
 The system is decomposed into focused layers so query logic, transport, and infrastructure concerns remain isolated and testable.

-### REST API Layer (Express.js)
+### REST API Layer (FastAPI)
-- Defines and documents REST endpoints (e.g. `/sample/by/{field}/count`)
+- Defines and documents REST endpoints (e.g. `/sample/by/{field}/count`) with automatic OpenAPI schema.
-- Handles HTTP concerns: routing, parsing, status codes, paging, filtering
+- Handles HTTP concerns: routing, parsing, status codes, paging, filtering.
+- Uses Pydantic models for request/response validation and serialization.
+- Dependency Injection for shared concerns (db sessions, config, cache).
-- Delegates all data fetching to the Service layer (no raw Cypher here)
+- Delegates all data fetching to the Service layer (no raw Cypher here).

 ### Service Layer
 - Orchestrates one or more repository (data access) calls